-- Regulatory drivers are indicating that biosolids used as alternative daily cover (ADC) or disposed in landfills will be phased out: - AB 341 set a goal to recycle 75% of solid waste by 2020 and CalRecycle's plan to achieve that goal called for a marked, but unquantified, reduction of organics to landfills. - o SB 1383, adopted in September 2016 requires organics diversion: -50% by 2020 (relative to 2014) -75% by 2025 (relative to 2014) - o In 2020, CalRecycle will count green waste as disposal (per AB 1594), rather than diversion, even when used as ADC. - Regulations implementing SB 1383 were approved by the OAL on November 9, 2020.
-The regulation will become effective on January 1, 2022, when states can begin enforcement on jurisdictions.
+- Regulatory drivers are indicating that biosolids used as alternative daily cover (ADC) or disposed in landfills will be phased out: - AB 341 set a goal to recycle 75% of solid waste by 2020 and CalRecycle's plan to achieve that goal called for a marked, but unquantified, reduction of organics to landfills. - SB 1383, adopted in September 2016 requires organics diversion: -50% by 2020 (relative to 2014) -75% by 2025 (relative to 2014) - Regulations implementing SB 1383 went into effect on January 1, 2022, so the State can begin enforcement on jurisdictions.
+However, jurisdictions can request a one-year enforcement delay by submitting a Notice of Intent to Comply by March 1, 2022 (as allowed by SB 619).
 Jurisdictions can begin local enforcement January 1, 2024, and compliance is required by January 1, 2025. - While the regulations implementing SB 1383 do not explicitly forbid biosolids disposal/reuse in landfills, it is assumed that since biosolids are a relatively "clean" waste stream that can be easily diverted, landfills will stop accepting biosolids.